-Ad Injector Server: A server that request ads on behalf of an audio player and inserts received ads into a stream of content that is served to the player.
-Upon serving the ad-injected stream to the player, the ad-injection server send relevant tracking information on behalf of the player.
+Ad-Stitching Server: A server that request ads on behalf of an audio player and inserts received ads into a stream of content that is served to the player.
+Upon serving the ad-stitched stream to the player, the ad-stitching server sends relevant tracking information on behalf of the player.

-Ad Pod: An ad Pod is sequence of Linear ads played back-to-back, like a commercial break with multiple ad spots on in an audio program.
+Ad Pod: An ad Pod is sequence of Linear ads played back-to-back, like a commercial break with multiple ad spots in an audio program.

 Aggregator: An audio channel that collects and organizes audio content from other sources.
 Aggregators benefit listeners by providing a variety of content in one channel.
-The audience for an aggregated channel of content offers greater reach for advertisers than a focused channel would provide.
+The audiences for an aggregated channel of content offers greater reach for advertisers than a focused channel would provide.